cseanburns/presentations/ai-in-education-ccs-summit/ai-summit.md

 # Discursive, Learning, and Problem-Finding

 Why discursive?

-To promote independent learning and exploration.
+- To promote independent learning and exploration.
 To learn how to ask **good questions** through dialogue, discussion, argumentation, and debate.
 - Generative AI chat bots are *chat* (conversation) centered.

 # Discursive, Learning, and Problem-Finding

+Why discursive?

 - Student led discursive practices may foster independent, critical thinkers